GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-whats-new-6.0/index.md

 API](https://developers.google.com/speed/docs/insights/v5/get-started).
 We recognize that this will not be a sufficient replacement for some of our users.
 These are the key differences:

--  Pagespeed Insights is unable to audit non-public websites, since it is run via a remote server and not your local Chrome instance.
+-  PageSpeed Insights is unable to audit non-public websites, since it is run via a remote server and not your local Chrome instance.
    -  If you need to audit a non-public website, use the DevTools Lighthouse panel, or the Node CLI.

--  Pagespeed Insights is not guaranteed to use the latest Lighthouse version.
+-  PageSpeed Insights is not guaranteed to use the latest Lighthouse release.
-   -  If you want to use the latest Lighthouse version, use the Node CLI.
+   -  If you want to use the latest release, use the Node CLI.
 The browser extension will get the update ~1-2 weeks after release.

--  Pagespeed Insights is a Google API, using it constitutes accepting the Google API Terms of Service.
+-  PageSpeed Insights is a Google API, using it constitutes accepting the Google API Terms of Service.
    -  If you do not wish to/cannot accept the terms of service, use the DevTools Lighthouse panel, or the Node CLI.